Forms: designing a scalable data collection system for schools

 SurveyJS

-Powerful and flexible, but overly complex for non-technical users.
+Was flexible and powerful, but overly complex for non-technical users and required developer involvement.

 Why external tools fell short